coldfrey/join-the-siege/README.md

 Once completed, submit your solution by sharing a link to your forked repository.
 Please also provide a brief write-up of your ideas, approach, and any instructions needed to run your solution.

-## Things im thing of

-- Perform ocr to extract the text from the file, handle different file formats
-- Run Llama 3 to classify files based on their text content (optional training/finetuning)
-- Deploy the classifier as a service using FastAPI